-When we decided to start KIYO, our goal is to try our best to produce socks as responsibly as we can.
+Our goal is to try our best to produce socks as responsibly as we can.
 We want to be as transparent with you as possible.
-We are hoping as we grow, we will also implement better ways into the sustainability and ethics of the production.
-Below are a more detailed look on our sustainability (bear in mind, it can get a bit boring but we love sharing all these details with you):
+We are hoping as we grow, we can implement better ways into the sustainability and ethics of the production.

 We work with a manufacturer based in Indonesia.